EndPointCorp/end-point-blog/2012/04/08/linux-samsung-netbook-guide-brightness.html.md

 ### Choosing a Distro and Desktop Shell

-While I had originally planned to use Fedora 16 XCFE spin, I find myself wanting to stay with Ubuntu and Unity.
+While I had originally planned to use Fedora 16 XFCE spin, I find myself wanting to stay with Ubuntu and Unity.
 The polish in the interface may be worth a bit of lag, and it seems it’s easy enough to switch shells at login with the little gear icon next to your username.
 You can easily [add additional shells](http://www.techdrivein.com/2011/05/top-4-lightweight-official-ubuntu-based.html) and experiment with what works for you.

 Unity2D works reasonably well, despite a bit of delay.
 Moreover, [adding lenses to Dash](https://askubuntu.com/questions/38772/what-lenses-for-unity-are-available) seems like it will make the interface even more usable.
 I guess I did want some of the bells and whistles, but not always, especially when I need to save battery life.
 But isn’t this kind of flexibility the point of Linux and Free software in general?